socialvibe/truex-ads-docs/bluescript-reference.md

 --- | ---
 appear | Triggered when the element's parent card is displayed.
-Note that appear does not tie to visibility. disappear | Triggered when the element's parent card is dismissed, such as on a card transition or when ending the ad flow. onselect | Trigger when a button with the focus is clicked on or the select/enter button is pressed on the remote. onfocusgained | Triggered when a button gains the remote/keyboard focus. onfocuslost | Triggered when a button loses the remote/keyboard focus. timerTick | Triggered when the countdown timer updates its value. <br/> Use the `{"key": "timerTickValue"}` expression to access the current timer value. videoStarted | Triggered when a video starts playback. videoFirstQuartile | Triggered when 25% of the video has played.
+Note that appear does not tie to visibility. disappear | Triggered when the element's parent card is dismissed, such as on a card transition or when ending the ad flow. onSelect | Triggered when a button with the focus is clicked on or the select/enter button is pressed on the remote. onFocusGained | Triggered when a button or video gains the remote/keyboard focus. onFocusLost | Triggered when a button or video loses the remote/keyboard focus. timerTick | Triggered when the countdown timer updates its value. <br/> Use the `{"key": "timerTickValue"}` expression to access the current timer value. videoStarted | Triggered when a video starts playback. videoFirstQuartile | Triggered when 25% of the video has played.